 - Philosophy departments often are hyper-masculine places.
-They are:
+They are: - \circ competitive, combative, (non-nurturing),3 - highly judgmental,

-- Competitive, combative, (non-nurturing)3;

-- o Highly judgmental,

-- o Oriented towards individual accomplishment, individual intelligence, agency, - Hostile to femininity. - It is a familiar joke that (male) philosophers are poorly socialized.
+- o oriented towards individual accomplishment, individual intelligence, agency, - hostile to femininity. - It is a familiar joke that (male) philosophers are poorly socialized.
 Women, socially, are responsible for maintaining good social dynamics.
 Because successful social interaction is very difficult in philosophy departments, women are either burdened by this sense of responsibility, or are alienated by the atmosphere where ordinary social norms are not recognized.

 It is difficult for women to feel "at home" in a hyper-masculine environment since it requires sublimating potentially important aspects of identity; because some of the specific elements of masculinity that are emphasized in philosophy are also associated with Whiteness, the same is true for minorities.
 Those women and minorities succeed who are good at adjusting to or managing dysfunctional social environments, or who can conform to a milieu governed by certain masculine norms.
-Of course, climate is also an issue for men who aren't comfortable with the dominant norms (or with the breakdown of social norms).
+Of course, climate is also an issue for men who aren't comfortable with highly masculinized norms (or with the breakdown of broader social norms).